HumansAreWeak/.dotfiles/README.md

 ## Reproduce Home-Manager

-To reproduce my development environment, use the following command
+To reproduce my development environment, use the following command's

 ```
 # Build